Sound Mode and Scale-Dependent Growth in Two-Fluid Dynamical Dark Energy: Gravitational drag

-that would be inferred from (direct or indirect) measurements of DM halo velocities for cluster-size objects of mass $M = 10^{15}\hmsun$ at redshift $z\leq 0.75$.
+The theoretical curves in Fig.~\ref{fig:m15} show the quantity $f_{\rm eff}\sigma_8$ that would be inferred from (direct or indirect) measurements of DM halo velocities for cluster-size objects of mass $M = 10^{15}\hmsun$ at redshift $z\leq 0.75$.
 They depend only weakly on the details of the halo mass accretion history (see Appendix \ref{sec:mass_accretion}).
+Here, both

+and $\sigma_8(z)\propto D_\text{eff}(z)$ depend on the effective growth rate $D_\text{eff}(z)$ and, therefore, are also mass-dependent.
 The data points are a compilation of peculiar velocity and redshift-space distortions measurements of $f\sigma_8$ \cite{eBOSS:2020yzd,Song:2008qt,Howlett:2017asq,Huterer:2016uyq,Hudson2012,Turnbull2012,Davis:2010sw,Blake:2013nif,Blake2012,Pezzotta:2016gbo,Okumura:2015lvp,eBOSS:2018yfg}.
 In the extreme cases shown in Fig.~\ref{fig:m15}, the DF induced by the sound mode is significant enough that it affects measurements of $f\sigma_8$ inferred from peculiar velocities of rich groups and clusters at a level comparable to the scatter of the measurements.
 This suggests that $\hat c_\pm\sim 10^{-5}$ is an effective lower bound on the sound speed of the DE fluids.
 However, since the effect scales as $\delta f/f \sim \delta v/v$, it is extremely hard to probe (much) larger values of $\hat c_\pm^2$ using such measurements.